10 Best Productivity Tools for Freelancers (2026)

 Calendly eliminates the "when are you free?" email chain.
 Clients see your real availability and pick a time.
 Automatic timezone detection prevents scheduling mishaps with international clients.
 Reminders reduce no-shows.

-What works: Free plan includes unlimited meetings and a personalized booking URL.
-Standard integrates with Stripe/PayPal for collecting payment at booking — ideal for consultants who charge per session.
+What works: Free plan includes unlimited meetings and a personalized booking URL -- enough for freelancers with one type of meeting.
+Standard integrates with Stripe/PayPal for collecting payment at booking -- ideal for consultants who charge per session ($100 discovery call?
+Clients pay when they book).
 Confirmation and reminder emails are automatic.
+Buffer time between meetings prevents back-to-back scheduling.

-The catch: Free plan is crippled to 1 event type.
-Need separate pages for "30-min call" and "60-min consultation"?
-That's $10/month.
+The catch: Free plan is limited to 1 event type.
+Need separate pages for "30-min discovery call" and "60-min consultation"?
+That is $10/month.
 Free also limits you to 1 calendar connection.
-At $10/month for a scheduling link, competitors like Cal.com (open-source, free) are worth considering.
+At $10/month for a scheduling link, Cal.com (open-source, free self-hosted, or $12/month hosted) is worth considering -- it offers unlimited event types on the free tier.

 6. Trello